bryanboyer/lullablock/README.md

 # 👉 How to use Lullablock

-All Lullablock does is play an audio file on loop until a timer runs out.
+Lullablock plays an audio file on loop until a timer runs out.
 Physical and digital interfaces are provided to change the timer duration and volume.
 Setting a new audio track will require connecting via the app/web interface.

 ## 🎚 Physical Interface